15 Essential Tips for Fall Family Photo Outfits

 2. Start with One Outfit

-It's usually hard to settle on the outfits, especially when you're working with new clients.
+It's usually hard to settle on fall outfits, especially when you're working with new clients.
 To ease your work, consider starting by picking one outfit, and then building the rest from it.
-For example, in a family set-up, you can start by settling on the mom/daughter's outfit.
+For example, in a family set-up, you can start by settling on the mom/daughter's little boy or baby girl’s outfit.
 Women, tend to be picky about how they want to look, and they will even help you come up with their preferred outfits.
 Plus, they have many color and print options to choose from.

 3. Go for Light Layers